aws-solutions-library-samples/guidance-for-analyzing-customer-conversations-on-aws/README.md

 <Provide steps to validate a successful deployment, such as terminal output, verifying that the resource is created, status of the CloudFormation template, etc.>

+The deployment should be successful if all of the above steps complete without error.
+You can browse the resources created by navigating to the CloudFormation service in the AWS Console, finding the stack, and browsing its resources.

 **Examples:**